Class of Memberships

 Ordinary Student Members

-Any person who demonstrates an interest in actuarial or other related work and who is nominated by two Members at least one of whom is a Fellow Member, shall upon approval by the Council be eligible to become an Ordinary Student Member.
+Any person who demonstrates an interest in actuarial or other related work and who is nominated by two Members at least one of whom is a Fellow Member or Chartered Member, shall upon approval by the Council be eligible to become an Ordinary Student Member.

 University Student Members